lubgr/go-hooks/README.md

-# go-pre-commit-hooks: Go linter selection as managed pre-commit hooks
+# go-hooks: Go linter selection as managed pre-commit hooks

 This repository provides a small collection of [pre-commit](https://pre-commit.com/) hooks to build, test, and lint Go code.